wambua-iv/my-learning-notes/Enterprise Engineering/Dell/PowerStore.md

 * NVMe and SAS SSDs by expansion
 * End-to-end NVMe_oF [Non-Volatile Memory Express over Fabric extends the NVMe protocol to connect hosts to storage appliances across a TCP/IP or Fiber Channel network fabric].(TCP and FC)

+Dynamic Resiliency Engine (DRE) - Proprietary algorithms provide drive redundancy to protect against drive failure Provides a more distributed, automated, and efficient way to protect data than traditional RAID

 **PowerStore T**

 Storage-centric—provides **Block-only** [Data is stored in separate blocks suited for applications requiring high performance and low latency.]**Unified** [Unified storage consists of block and file storage.]